feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 it.

 It is amazing the amount of work you can avoid by knowing some shell script and piping things.
-If you read my blog and attend to details, you'll see that sometimes I post my shell whichcraft here, for example, [when I migrated a lot of repositories from one CI to another]({{< ref "post/2017-03-11-travis-to-buildkite.md" >}}).
+If you read my blog and attent to details, you'll see that sometimes I post my shell whichcraft here, for example, [when I migrated a lot of repositories from one CI to another]({{< ref "post/2017-03-11-travis-to-buildkite.md" >}}).